 Useful content and SEO aren’t at odds.
 However, because of the helpful content update, the lean SEO framework of publishing short posts in hopes that something sticks could lead to a drop in keyword rankings across your site.

 While a minimum viable product may be sufficient for a lean startup to learn more about its target audience, applying the same approach to creating content won’t lead to SEO success.
-Whether you choose to use AI or just do the bare minimum research before creating a blog post, search engines will take note that the content isn’t as high quality as other posts on the topic.
+Whether you choose to use ChatGPT for content or just do the bare minimum research before creating a blog post, search engines will take note that the content isn’t as high quality as other posts on the topic.

 Is Lean SEO Enough?

 That doesn’t mean you can’t take a lean approach to SEO, though.
 It just means configuring how we define things as “lean.”

 When people talk about a lean business plan or lean startup, they’re usually talking about using the least amount of time or resources to determine whether the business plan or startup idea is viable.
 For example, will it make money?
 Do people want the product or the service?